 Inasmuch that Cori poured into researching adoption, she then poured specifically into embryo adoption.
 Within a couple more months, we found ourselves at Donor Nexus, working with Mackenzie, (a relationship we’d quickly grow to cherish!), and looking through embryo profiles.
 Our hearts melted with joy when Mackenzie told us they actually had a healthy Asian Indian embryo girl ready to be adopted.

 Step by step, everything continued to be one confirmation after another in favor of us moving forward with this.
 We knew we wanted a fall baby, so in working backwards from there, December 18, 2015 became our transfer date, making October 9, 2015 our glorious date to commit.
-It was just a matter of finding $10,000 (to also cover any extra meds and checkups).

-Thank God, a mere 2 days prior to the deadline, our credit union randomly contacted us, saying that they pre-approved us for a personal loan of $10,000, no questions asked—perfect amount, perfect timing!
+Thank God, a mere 2 days prior to the deadline, our credit union randomly contacted us, saying that they pre-approved us for a personal loan, no questions asked—perfect amount, perfect timing!
 We went in the next day and grabbed the check, and the day after that, took it straight to Mackenzie.
 On October 9, 2015, we walked out as happy, proud parents of our Indian baby girl!

 The next couple of months were quite an adventure as we jump-started Cori’s body into pregnancy with numerous, various medicine and hormone injections.
 She trusted me to meticulously follow the injection calendar, making sure to put the right amounts of the right fluids in the right syringes, into her in the right spots at the right times on the right days.
 Gone were the days of waking her up each morning to kiss her before work.
 In were the days of waking her up, saying, “Sorry Baby,” as I drove another needle into her skin!